Haswell Colliery Engine House

 However the two did not join as they were at different levels and almost at right angles to each other.
 Later on this was eventually resolved.
 The colliery prospered with good train connections and workforce.
 It had a good record of care and until 1844 there had been relatively few reported accidents.
 The site was around 240 acres and some of the pits were considerable in size.

-However tragedy struck on the 28th September 1844, when 76 men and 19 boys died in an explosion at the colliery, 4 men survived who were in a different part.
+However tragedy struck on the 28th of September 1844, when 76 men and 19 boys died in an explosion at the colliery, 4 men survived who were in a different part.
 The miners had just gone back to work at the end of August after a strike.
 14 were burnt by and killed by the explosion, 81 died from suffocation.

 One 10 year old lad was being shown down the pit for the first time and was probably starting work on Monday.
 In 1842 a law was passed whereby women and girls could no longer work underground and boys had to be at least 10 years old.